Section: DAO file

 <primarytable name="p" realname="products" primarykey="id_product" /> <foreigntable name="cat" realname="categories" primarykey="id_cat" onforeignkey="id_cat" /> <optionalforeigntable name="man" realname="manufacturers" primarykey="id" onforeignkey="id_manufacturer" />

-<onforeignkey>, which indicates the name of the field in the primary table, which is the foreign key on the table in question.
-Thus, with the above example, jDao generate requests for type
+As for tag primarytable, there are attributes name, realname and primarykey.
+There is also an additional attribute, onforeignkey, which indicates the name of the field in the primary table, which is the foreign key on the table in question.
+Thus, with the above example, jDao generate requests for type SELECT terms FROM and WHERE:

 FROM products as p left join manufacturers as man on (p.id_manufacturer = man.id), categories as cat WHERE cat.id_cat = p.id_cat